supcik/academic-www/content/en/docs/page-builder.md

 ## People

 Introduce your team members.

+{{< figure library="1" src="docs/widget-people.png" title="Introduce your team members with the People widget." >}}

 The People widget displays photos of people within your team or organisation, and links to their user profile page.
 You can choose which users to display and in which order to display them by using *user groups*.

 First, [create a user account]({{< relref "get-started.md#introduce-yourself" >}}) for each user that your wish to display.
 (This can also be performed by duplicating the example `content/authors/admin/` folder for each user and modifying its contents appropriately.)